iainjclark/resume-radar/README.md

 Weekend solo hackathon project → AI that reviews & decorates your CV.
 - LLM-authored hover tips
-- Heatmap highlights of strengths & weaknesses
+- Traffic-lights or heatmap highlights the document's strengths & weaknesses
-- PDF in → PDF out
+- PDF in → PDF out → shake it all about

 ## 🔑 Setup API Key